A Trivariate Dichromate Polynomial for Digraphs: The Dichromate

 \begin{proposition}

-\begin{enumerate} \item[(i)] Let $X$ be a covector in $M$ and $\tilde{A}:=\lbrace a \in A: a||e, e \in \underline{X}\cap{E_1}\rbrace$.
-Then $\hat{X}:=(X^+\cup\tilde{A},\emptyset)$ is a covector in $\hat{M}$. \item[(ii)] Let $X$ be a covector in $M^\ast$ and $\tilde{B}:=\lbrace b \in B: b||e, e \in \underline{X}\cap{E_2}\rbrace.$ Then $\hat{X}:=(X^+\cup \tilde{B},\emptyset)$ is a covector in $\hat{M}$. \end{enumerate} \end{proposition}
+\begin{enumerate} \item[(i)] Let $X$ be a covector in $M$ and $\tilde{A}:=\lbrace a \in A: e||a, e \in \underline{X}\cap{E_1}\rbrace$.
+Then $\hat{X}:=(X^+\cup\tilde{A},\emptyset)$ is a covector in $\hat{M}$. \item[(ii)] Let $X$ be a covector in $M^\ast$ and $\tilde{B}:=\lbrace b \in B: e||b, e \in \underline{X}\cap{E_2}\rbrace.$ Then $\hat{X}:=(X^+\cup \tilde{B},\emptyset)$ is a covector in $\hat{M}$. \end{enumerate} \end{proposition}

-\subsection{The Face Lattice of $\hat{M}$}
+\paragraph{The Face Lattice of $\hat{M}$}

 We have already seen that both the covectors of $M$ and of $M^\ast$ can be found in the face lattice of $\hat{M}$.
 In the following we will show the converse: Having a covector of $\hat{M}$ of that specific shape we determined in the previous section, its restriction to $E$ corresponds to a covector of $M$ or of $M^\ast$, respectively.
 Furthermore we will see that the corresponding M\"obius functions coincide.
 The following lemma will be crucial for both.
-Here, $(\underline{\hat{X}} \cap A)||(\underline{\hat{X}} \cap{E_1})$ means, that for all $x \in A,y\in E_1$ we have $x,y\in \underline{\hat{X}}$ if and only if $x||y$.\\ Due to a recurrent analogy we will only give the proofs of each of the first alternatives.
+Here we write $(\underline{\hat{X}} \cap E_1)||(\underline{\hat{X}} \cap A)$, if $x\in E_1$ is in $\underline{\hat{X}}$ if and only if $(x+n)\in A$ is also in $\underline{\hat{X}}$.\\ Due to a recurrent analogy we will only give the proofs of each of the first alternatives.\\

-\begin{lemma} Let $\hat{X}=(\hat{X}^+,\emptyset)$ be a signed cocircuit of $\hat{M}$ with $\underline{\hat{X}}\cap B =\emptyset$ \mbox{($\underline{\hat{X}} \cap A =\emptyset$).} Then $(\underline{\hat{X}} \cap A)||(\underline{\hat{X}} \cap {E_1})$ (resp. $(\underline{\hat{X}} \cap B) ||(\underline{\hat{X}} \cap {E_2})$). \end{lemma}
+\begin{lemma} Let $\hat{X}=(\hat{X}^+,\emptyset)$ be a signed cocircuit of $\hat{M}$ with $\underline{\hat{X}}\cap B =\emptyset$ \mbox{($\underline{\hat{X}} \cap A =\emptyset$).} Then $(\underline{\hat{X}} \cap {E_1})||(\underline{\hat{X}} \cap A)$ (resp. $(\underline{\hat{X}} \cap {E_2}) ||(\underline{\hat{X}} \cap B)$). \end{lemma}